-When you can find the courage to offer and receive forgiveness, it has the power to reverse a slide into despair.
+When you can find the courage to offer and receive it, forgiving has the power to reverse a slide into despair.

 Don Henley is the former lead singer of “The Eagles.”
 His song, “The Heart of the Matter” takes him only four minutes to sing, but it took him 42 years to write.